Eppo-exp/eppo-docs/docs/guides/marketing/integrating-with-shopify.md

 ### **Other Considerations:**

 **Keeping the subject key consistent to persist the same variation.**
-We recommend using a consistent id from a CDP or analytics provider you’re using for the `subject-key` you pass in to `getAssignment`.
+We recommend using a consistent id from a CDP or analytics provider you’re using for the `"<SUBJECT-KEY>"` you pass in to `getAssignment`.
 This will ensure consistent bucketing even when a user may be logged into Shopify.
 Read more on how to ensure [consistent bucketing in pre-authenticated experiments.](/guides/engineering/preauth-experiments.md)

 **Limited testing on ‘closed’ aspects of Shopify sites.**

 There are portions of Shopify sites that ‘closed’ and can not be changed by code such as the Shop checkout page.
-While there are settings you can customize in your Shopify Admin portal, changing the overall look and feel or adding a banner won’t be editable.
+While there are settings you can customize in your Shopify Admin portal, changing the overall look and feel or adding a banner will not be editable.

 ### **Summary**